 How Brands are Using Snapchat for Business

 If you are at all familiar with the marketing potential that a platform like Twitter offers, then you will be more than impressed with the possibilities of using Snapchat for business.
-Snapchat has more active daily users then LinkedIn, Pinterest, and Twitter.
+Snapchat has more active daily users than LinkedIn, Pinterest, and Twitter.

 For a long time, the social media giants Facebook and Twitter have occupied the top spots for most active social media sharing users; Snapchat, while it younger than both of them, has managed to surpass Twitter.
 Naturally, the savviest marketers have made an effort to take advantage of the unquestionable potential that Snapchat offers for marketing success.
 The following techniques are just a few of the ways that Snapchat can be utilized for more effective online marketing campaigns.

-One of the more unconventional Snapchat marketing techniques that has shown a proven record of success is the user-sponsored campaign method.
-Much like how an extremely popular Twitter or Facebook page might be able help a brand by lending some its exposure, retailers and brands can benefit from having popular Snapchat users being involved in their campaigns.
+One of the more unconventional Snapchat marketing techniques that have shown a proven record of success is the user-sponsored campaign method.
+Much like how an extremely popular Twitter or Facebook page might be able to help a brand by lending some its exposure, retailers and brands can benefit from having popular Snapchat users being involved in their campaigns.